alexsr1/twitter-dm-visualizer/README.md

 # From the archive root
 mv categorized_media/ /path/to/twitter-chat-visualizer/public/

-# Extract the JSON from direct-messages.js
+# Extract the JSON from direct-messages.js (or manually remove the first part of the first line until the equal sign)
 node /path/to/twitter-chat-visualizer/scripts/extract-json.cjs

 # Then move the result: